Unni231095/PropertyListing/myHome_v1/README.md

 ## Development server

-Run `ng serve` for a dev server inside myHome_v1 folder.
+Navigate inside myHome_v1 folder.
+Install all dependencies using `npm install`.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project inside myHome_v1 folder.
+Navigate inside myHome_v1 folder.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Functionality overview